-S1.
-Measurement of wave 1 outcomes
+S2 File.
+Measurement of wave 1 outcomes.

 As described in section 2.2.1, assessments for literacy and numeracy were different at wave 1 than in wave 3 due to growth in these skills areas over the three years of the study.
 Below, we describe the measures used at Wave 1.
 In all analyses, the z-score for each respective outcome is included in the analysis.
 The instrument used was the International Development and Early Learning Assessment (IDELA), developed by Save the Children (Pisani et al., 2018).
 The tool was translated into three local languages (Twi, Ewe, and Ga).
 Surveys were translated and then back-translated by a different person to check for accuracy.
 Any discrepancies were discussed and addressed.
 Finally, after being trained on the instrument, a group of surveyors read and discussed the translated version in their respective local language and made additional changes as a group.